How to Use an Herbal Detangling Hair Rinse

 Whole Head Rinse: As you slowly pour the tea over your wet head, massage the infusion into your hair.
 Keep a large bowl under your head to catch the liquid and reapply several times.
 Gently rinse with cool water or, for extra conditioning benefits, just leave it in and towel dry your hair.

-Spray: Spray tea on freshly washed hair and comb through.
+Spray: (My favorite method!)
+Spritz tea on freshly washed hair and gently comb through.
 Do not rinse out, just style as usual.
-OR After shampooing and rinsing, spray detangling tea and gently comb through hair.
-Rinse and style.
+OR After shampooing and rinsing while still in the shower, spray detangling tea and gently comb through hair.
+Rinse a bit and style.

 Follow the recipe and "How to Use" instructions for Simple Herbal Detangler Tea and add 1 to 2 tablespoons of apple cider vinegar.

 Choose natural raw non-pasteurized vinegar is packed with nutrients.